jnkg9five/faker_dataframe_visual/README.md

 - Will generate datasets with random Name, Email, Address, Phone, and Job/Occupation
 - Dynamic column scaling in visual data frame
 - Address field is now single line format by default
+- Button added to sort names alphabetically by first names

 ## Prerequisites
 - Python 3.x